esprit-dev/homebridge-dummy/README.md

 - `defaultOn` — If true, the states are reversed so that the default state is _on_.
 Only applicable to Switches.

 - `defaultBrightness` — If set, lightbulb will have additional dimmer settings with this default brightness percentage

+- `resetOnRestart` _ If true, all values return to defaults when Homebridge restarts.
+Ignored when timer is defined.

 - `disableLogging` — If true, state changes will not be logged